 • Tie-breaker between similar pages

-• User trust impact may be greater than direct ranking impact
+• User trust impact may outweigh the direct ranking boost

 Beyond Rankings